Main content start

 • Beginning ideally in the junior year, you should choose one or two Capstone Advisors, and plan regular meetings to develop a capstone project.
 (If you have two Capstone Advisors, one may be a faculty-member outside the Music Department.)
 The capstone can be understood as a culmination of the 16 units of coursework in your focus area.

-• Where possible you should, beginning in Spring of the junior year, allocate one or two units per quarter to independent studies, for a total of four units by graduation.
+• Where possible you should, beginning in Spring of the junior year, allocate 1 or 2 units per quarter to independent studies, for a total of 4 units by graduation.
 Otherwise the units can spread over as few as two quarters.
 Advising meetings should take place at least twice per quarter, and at least three times per quarter during the two quarters leading up to graduation.

 • Capstone projects may take a variety of forms.
 In consultation with your Capstone Advisor(s), you’ll determine whether your project will culminate in creative work, an academic paper or other research output, a recital or lecture-recital, or a mix.